 Georgia Chaffee Teenage Parent Program

 Georgia Chaffee Teenage Parent Program (TAPP) is designed to prevent school dropout due to teen pregnancy and parenting.
 The program, offered to middle and high school students throughout Jefferson County, is available at 1010 Neighborhood Place.
 Since 1970, TAPP has enabled thousands of young women to complete their high school education.
 Achievement is a key component of TAPP, with an increasing number of our graduates enrolling in accredited colleges and technical career programs.
-Being a mother at a young age presents many barriers to success in school, such as illness, childcare issues, transportation, and access to medical care.
-TAPP provides these and other valuable services onsite so students never have to leave campus.
+Being a mother at a young age presents many barriers to success in school, such as illness, childcare issues, and access to medical care.
+TAPP provides these and other valuable services on-site so students never have to leave campus.

 Liberty High School

-Liberty High School is a new Big Picture School that enrolls students in grades seven through twelve.
+Liberty High School is a Big Picture School that enrolls students in grades seven through twelve.
 The programs are designed to support students who need additional resources at their current grade level in an effort to meet academic needs and assist in transitioning to the next grade level.
 Liberty offers students the opportunity to succeed with a small teacher-to-student ratio, individualized graduation plans, life skills education, internship opportunities, and hands-on learning experiences.
 Liberty offers classes on a quarter schedule and with block scheduling.
 Liberty’s classes are offered quarterly, providing students the opportunity to earn extra credits toward graduation.

 Pathfinder School of Innovation

 The Pathfinder School of Innovation, JCPS’s only comprehensive virtual school for students in grades six through twelve, has a goal of producing exemplary levels of achievement through research-based instruction and data-driven assessment to provide our students with a strong foundation to pursue a variety of postsecondary opportunities.
 Pathfinder students receive asynchronous (on-demand) instruction so that they may learn at their own pace with synchronous (live) support and intensive progress monitoring.
 The Pathfinder School of Innovation works to meet each student’s needs academically, socially, emotionally, and behaviorally, just as they would for in-person instruction, using digital tools and resources.
-Advanced Placement (AP), dual credit, and Career and Technical Education (CTE) courses are available online to Pathfinder students.
+Advanced Placement (AP), dual-credit, and Career and Technical Education (CTE) courses are available online to Pathfinder students.

 The Phoenix School of Discovery

-Student-to-teacher ratio.
+The Phoenix School of Discovery is a choice school that specializes in meeting the needs of students through differentiated instruction.
+The Phoenix School enrolls students in grades six through twelve.
+Classes are taught by highly qualified educators in a setting that offers a small student-to-teacher ratio.
 Instruction is further enhanced by technology and interventions targeting students’ social, emotional, and academic needs.
 The school’s primary focus is not only to prepare students in grades six through twelve to reach state proficiency levels but also to meet the needs of the students where they are and to equip them with the necessary skills to be successful in life after high school.

 English as a Second Language

-The English as a Second Language (ESL) Department, located at 1325 Bluegrass Avenue, serves families who need help with English.
-The ESL Department works closely with students and families to ensure that English Language Learners (ELLs) attain English proficiency.
-The department also offers language services and facilitates communication between families and schools to help maintain a strong connection in the educational process.
-For information on how to obtain ESL services, contact the office at (502) 485-3623 to make an appointment.
+The Office of Multilingual Learners (OML), located at 1325 Bluegrass Avenue, serves families who need help with English.
+The office works closely with students and families to ensure that Multilingual Learners (ML) attain English proficiency.
+It offers language services and facilitates communication between families and schools to help maintain a strong connection in the educational process.

 Newcomer Academy

-in a U.S. school.
+Newcomer Academy (NCA) seeks to provide a welcoming and respectful environment that meets the unique linguistic, academic, and social-emotional needs of multilingual learners in grades six through twelve in the JCPS District.
+These students typically are in their first year of instruction in a U.S. school.
 They are usually at the “entering” level (a 1.0 to 2.0 level of English proficiency on the World-Class Instructional Design and Assessment [WIDA]) and may have had limited, or interrupted, educational experiences in their previous countries.
 Students are referred to the NCA by the ESL Intake Center, where all families of a non-English-language background register when they first enter the JCPS District.
 At the ESL Intake Center, new students complete an English language assessment, and students in middle and high school who score below a certain threshold are referred to the NCA.
 Enrollment at the NCA is completely voluntary, and parents may waive ESL services at any time.
 NCA students transition to another middle or high school with an ESL Program once they have achieved a level of “emerging” (2.1) or higher on a WIDA test.
-For more information on the Newcomer Academy, contact the school at (502) 485-6324.

 Accelerate to Graduate

 The Accelerate to Graduate (A2G) Program is designed for graduating seniors at Newcomer Academy.
 The A2G Program allows seniors to participate in individualized coursework.
 The coursework focuses on project-based learning and achieving competency in content standards in order for students to meet all remaining graduation requirements.
-To be eligible for the A2G Program, the student must currently be an ELL, be 18 or over, and need 10 or fewer credits to graduate high school.
-Learn more by calling the Newcomer Academy at (502) 485-6324.
+To be eligible for the A2G Program, the student must currently be a multilingual learner , be 18 or over, and need ten or fewer credits to graduate high school.

 Services for Students With Educational Disabilities